Association Test

 • Hard-to-Abate Sector

-Interpreting the Results of the AIM Platform Association Test
+Interpreting the Results of the Association Test

-Determining an Intervention’s association to a company’s value chain is the first step
+Determining an intervention’s association to a company’s value chain is the first step

 Screenshot 2025 02 04 123314

-Feedback from Draft Association Test Comment Period Under Review
+Summarized Feedback on the Draft Association Test

 Interested in getting involved in our mission to accelerate value chain mitigation?